ez-engines/ez-permissions/README.md

 - [x] Add configuration DSL
 - [x] Add Permissions API for managing relationships
 - [ ] User can has multiple roles
+- [ ] Better errors for non-existing records
 - [ ] Add permissions helpers like `can?`, `cannot?`, `authorize` and `authorize!`

 ## Contributing